 Tips for Using Cordless Leaf Blowers

-Cordless blowers are much quieter than gas-powered models, but some still reach decibel levels as high as 66 dB.
+Cordless blowers are much quieter than gas-powered models, but some still reach decibel levels as high as 66.
 Prolonged exposure to decibel levels that high can damage your hearing.
 For that reason, it’s important to use hearing protection such as a pair of over-ear muffs or insertable earplugs.

 If you’re blowing leaves in the yard, dust might not be a major concern.
 But for those who might use their blower to clear sawdust out of the garage or clean off the driveway, using a cordless blower can create quite a dust storm.
-Users should always wear a dust mask or respirator when kicking up lots of dust.
+Users will always want to wear a dust mask or respirator when kicking up lots of dust.